npanthi718/FSD_Innomatics/Projects/Project 3_Personal Portfolio/my-portfolio/README.md

     *   [Framer Motion] - Library for animations and transitions to enhance user experience.

 *   **Deployment:**
-    *   [Netlify/Vercel/GitHub Pages/etc.] -  *(Choose the platform you used for deployment)* Platform used to deploy and host the website.
+    * Vercel - Platform used to deploy and host the website.

 *   **Tools:**
     *   [VS Code] - Code Editor